The Cranbrook School Council is responsible for the governance of the School.

 James is a former Councillor of the School as the nominee of the Old Cranbrookians Association (OCA) and former President of the OCA.
 He is a director of the trustee company for the Old Cranbrookians Scholarship and Bursary Fund, which he helped establish when he was OCA President.

-He is a Vice-President of School Council, and was appointed to the School Council as a director in 2023.
+James is a Vice President of School Council, and was appointed to the School Council as a director in 2023.

 BSc (Hons)(UTS), LLB (Hons)(UTS), LLM (UNSW)